-In this digital age where everyone has digital cameras, scanners and home "photo printers", when people upload their photos to a local drug store website and pick them up a few hours later, we hear this all the time - How in the world do Professional Photographers charge $65 for an 8x10 when they cost just $1.50 at the drug store?
+In this digital age where everyone has digital cameras, scanners and home "photo printers", when people upload their photos to a local drug store website and pick them up a few hours later, we hear this all the time - How in the world do Professional Photographers charge $85 for an 8x10 when they cost just a few dollars at the drug store?

 Simply put, you're not just paying for the actual photograph, you're paying for time and expertise.
 First, let's look at the actual time involved.
 If you don't read this entire page, at least read this first part.

 For a two hour portrait session:

 - one hour of travel to and from the session (you can take this part off if your session is in studio, but then add in all the expenses associated with that)

 - 30-45 minutes of setup, preparation, talking to the client etc.